johnnyf-hcp/nova-canvas-image-generator/README.md

 - Footwear
 - Full Body

-Generated images are saved as PNG files with timestamps in the current directory.
+Generated images are saved as PNG files with timestamps in the current directory Generated videos are saved as MP4 files with timestamps in the current directory.

 ## Usage for Image Generator with Virtual Try-on (Room/Furniture)